Lyman Lemnitzer: Later life and death

 Lemnitzer retired from the military in July 1969.
 His 14-year tenure as a four star general on active duty is the second longest at that rank in the history of the U.S. Army, after General William T. Sherman who held that rank from 1869 to 1884.
 He was the only person in history to serve as Army Chief of Staff, Chairman of the Joint Chiefs of Staff and as Supreme Allied Commander for NATO.

 General Lemnitzer is one of only five officers in the history of the United States Army to have actively served as a general during three major wars (World War II, Korea and Vietnam).
 The others were Winfield Scott (War of 1812, Mexican War, Civil War), Douglas MacArthur (World War I, World War II and Korea), Maxwell D. Taylor (World War II, Korea, Vietnam) and Lewis Hershey (World War II, Korea, Vietnam).

 In 1975, President Gerald Ford appointed Lemnitzer to the Commission on CIA Activities within the United States, also known as the Rockefeller Commission, to investigate whether the CIA had committed acts that violated US laws, and allegations that E. Howard Hunt and Frank Sturgis (of Watergate fame) were involved in the assassination of John F. Kennedy.

+He sat on the board of directors of the 1976 iteration of the Committee on the Present Danger.

 Lemnitzer died at Walter Reed Army Medical Center on 12 November 1988, and is buried in Arlington National Cemetery.
 His wife, Katherine Tryon Lemnitzer (1901–1994), is buried with him.